Wednesday, December 30, 2009

 Broker nodes available

-developer can choose from many pre-designed broker nodes.
+A developer can choose from many pre-designed broker nodes.
 Nodes have different purposes.
 Some nodes map data from one format to another (for instance, Cobol or PL/I Copybook to canonical XML).
 Other nodes evaluate content of data and route the flow differently based on certain criteria.

 Node types